Pharmacy Packaging is Changing. Will You Be Ready?

 Planning—and scanning—for success

 Manufacturers may or may not choose to replace linear barcodes with 2D barcodes.
-Pharmacies and healthcare systems need to plan for this uncertainty and for the possibility that their current scanning and data systems will not able to read 2D Data Matrix barcodes.
+Pharmacies and healthcare systems need to plan for this uncertainty and for the possibility that their current scanning and data systems will not be able to read 2D Data Matrix barcodes.
 Switching to “smart” scanners that can read multiple barcode formats will allow pharmacy operations to capture and process serialized data “at the edge” and connect to an information-sharing network, where data can be shared with supply chain partners and accessed quickly for product verification and track-and-trace processes.

 TraceLink serialization and scanning solutions